Please view these informational tabs to learn about time only quartz clock movements.

 Quartz clock movement installation

 In essence, this is a quick step by step practical guide for the quartz clock movement installation.
 The first step is to get the old unit out of the way.
+Sometimes this is straightforward and sometimes it can be tricky.

 Then remove the hex nut that is on the post where the hands were.
 In essence, the movement will fall out the back of the clock dial.